IgniteUI/igniteui-xplat-docs/doc/en/components/button.md

 ### Floating Action Button

-We can create a floating action button just like what we do for the previous buttons, we will switch the variant to `fab` :
+We can create a floating action button by setting the `variant` property to `fab`:

 ```html
 <igc-button variant="fab">Fab</igc-button>